Remote work has its benefits: No commute, low-stress level, setting your own working hours, spending more time with family, and more.

 Challenge #6: Dealing with distractions

-Distractions at home were the 4th most common challenges reports in Buffer’s 2019 State of Remote Working report.
+Distractions at home were the 4th most common challenge reported in Buffer’s 2022 State of Remote Working report.
 It’s a productivity killer that can turn remote working into a nightmare and compromise team progress.

 You may get an unexpected visitor, or your family could have unrealistic expectations of what you can do while working from home.
 It can reduce your productivity.